Important information related to the coronavirus COVID-19 pandemic

 Los Angeles Pride, known as the LA Pride Parade and Festival is over 40 years old and packs in thousands from the local and wider LGBTQ community every June in the city's gayborhood, West Hollywood.
 Actually, Los Angeles hosted the world’s first permitted parade advocating for gay rights on June 28, 1970 as a response to and in commemoration of the Stonewall Rebellion on Christopher Street in New York City the year prior.

 The LA Pride Festival started in 1974 as a street fair on Sunset Blvd and Cherokee Ave, moved to West Hollywood in 1979.
 Today the LA Pride Festival attracts over 50,000 attendees each year with three stages, activations and non-profit booths.
+While LA Pride today offers an incredible party and celebration, it still remains true to its political and social foundations, and still to this day promotes the values: Be Aware, Be Inspired, Be United, Be Mindful, and Be True, each year throughout its promotion and execution.

 In the past, LA Gay Pride has attracted top-name billings from the world of pop such as Joss Stone and Olivia Newton John for the after-parade party.
 If you want to experience a different side to LA for your next gaycation, you need to get yourself there for the city's annual Pride celebration, you won't regret it!